AnneJ17/android-cheat-sheet/README.md

   - RxJava works on android and Java.
 Coroutines are based on Kotlin.
   - RXjava based on Observer pattern and well designed library and more complex.
 Greater learning curve.

-* **Coroutines dispatchers**
+* **Coroutines vs Thread**
+  - Fetching the data from one thread and passing it to another thread takes a lot of time.
+It also introduces lots of callbacks, leading to less readability of code.
+On the other hand, coroutines eliminate callbacks.
+  - Creating and stopping a thread is an expensive job, as it involves creating their own stacks.,whereas creating coroutines is very cheap when compared to the performance it offers. coroutines do not have their own stack.
+  - Threads are blocking, whereas coroutines are suspendable.
+  - Coroutines offer a very high level of concurrency.
+When a coroutine reaches a suspension point, the thread is returned back to its pool, so it can be used by another coroutine or by another process.
+When the suspension is over, the coroutine resumes on a free thread in the pool.
+At the moment when a coroutine suspends, the Kotlin runtime finds another coroutine to resume its execution.
+  - Coroutines, unlike threads, also don’t need a lot of memory, just some bytes.Because of this, you can start many more coroutines than threadsBecause of this, you can start many more coroutines than threads.
+Each thread on a JVM consumes about 1MB of memory.

+* **Dispatchers**

   Dispatchers help coroutines in deciding the thread on which the work has to be done.
+Dispatchers are passed as the arguments to the GlobalScope by mentioning which type of dispatchers we can use depending on the work that we want the coroutine to do.
+If not mentioned in the GlobalScope, then it cannot be predicted, sometimes it is DefaultDispatcher-worker-1, or DefaultDispatcher-worker-2 or DefaultDispatcher-worker-3.
+  - Dispatchers.Main: Starts the coroutine in the main thread. for example when you update the UI.
+  - Dispatchers.IO: Starts the coroutine in the IO thread.
+Used for input/output work (e.g. network call, reading from or wrtiing to database, writing to file).
+  - Dispatchers.Default: Starts the coroutine in the Default Thread.
+Used to do Complex and long-running calculations and uses the same dispatcher as GlobalScope.launch { … }
+  - Dispatchers.Unconfined:  not confined to any specific thread.
+It executes the initial continuation of a coroutine in the current call-frame and lets the coroutine resume in whatever thread that is used by the corresponding suspending function

 * **Difference b/w launch/join and async/await in Kotlin Coroutines**
-  - `launch` is used to fire and forget coroutine.
+  - `launch` do not return any object and is used to fire and forget coroutine.
 It's like starting a new thread.
 If the code inside the `launch` terminates with exception, then it is treated like uncaught exception in a thread.`join` is used to wait for completion of the launched coroutine and it does not propagate its exception.
 However, a crashed child coroutine cancels its parent with the corresponding exception, too. async retruns the result.

 * **Handler, Thread, Looper, and MessageQueue**

   - Main thread is responsible for handling events from all over the app like callbacks associated with the lifecycle
-  - Handlers: For comomunicating between the threads
+  - Handlers: For comomunicating between the threads.
+It enqueues task in the MessageQueue using Looper and also executes them when the task comes out of the MessageQueue.
-  - Looper:
-  - Message Queue:
+  - Looper: It is a worker that keeps a thread alive, loops through MessageQueue and sends messages to the corresponding handler to process.
+  - Message Queue: It is a queue that has tasks called messages which should be processed Using these handler and Main thread looper works fine, but not good solution as it allocates lot of memory.
+    - #1. we need to create a new thread every time we send data to the background
+    - #2.
+Every time we need to post data back to the main thread using the handler

 JVM will first compile the code to .class file using the compiler